intel/edge-developer-kit-reference-scripts/usecases/ai/microservices/text-generation/vllm/README.md

 2. Rerun the `docker run` command to load and quantize the new model.

 ### 3. How can I avoid redownload the model everytime to convert and quantize the model?
-1. Mount the huggingface cache path into the container
+1. Mount the huggingface cache path into the container.
 ```bash
 -v $HOME/.cache/huggingface:/home/intel/.cache/huggingface
 ```

+### 4. How can I increase the batch size of waiting queue?
+1. You can increase the number of `MAX_NUM_SEQS` to the batch size of waiting queue.